Barry Coates: Investing smart, investing ethically

 In this series, Barry Coates, founder and CEO of Mindful Money, shares his knowledge of ethical investing.

 In Part 1 of the series, Barry gives an introduction to ethical investing, including the history of ethical investing, different ethical investment strategies, and how to choose a more ethical fund.
+In Part 2, he dives into the difference between ESG risk management and impact investing.

 Most Kiwis want to do the right thing.
 There are ways that we can all act to contribute towards lower emissions, a healthy environment, and a fairer society.
 We recycle, fly less, maybe drive an electric vehicle, and take bags to go shopping.
 When we do, we also start to change the economic system.